 Daily Book Excerpt: Biography

-Next biography on this shelf is Utopia Parkway: The Life And Work Of Joseph Cornell, by Deborah Solomon
+Next biography on this shelf is Utopia Parkway: The Life and Work of Joseph Cornell (ArtWorks), by Deborah Solomon

 They made their way past several more curricula vitae holding cocktails, as well as a number of actual Surrealists, like raisins studded in a pudding.
 For the most part these seemed to be a remarkably serious, even sober bunch of fellows.
 They wore dark suits with waistcoats and solid neckties.
 Most of them seemed to be Americans – Peter Blume, Edwin Dickinson, a shy, courtly fellow named Joseph Cornell – who shared an air of steel-rimmed, Yankee probity that surrounded like a suburb their inner Pandemonium.